The Colorful Truth: A Deep Dive into the Most Common Artificial Food Dyes

 exploring common artificial food colorings and dyes

-Public Resources for Information
+Public Resources for Information on Artificial Food Coloring

 For detailed insights into specific food colorings, the Food and Drug Administration (FDA) provides an extensive database, including a Color Additive Status List.
 This comprehensive resource provides specifics about individual color additives, their approved uses, and any restrictions.